Accueil

 Aliette JAMART

-In 1991, the Congolese government provided HELP with three forested islands in Conkouati laguna, located approximately 180 km north of Pointe Noire.
-This donation marked the creation of the Conkouati Sanctuary.
+In 1991, the Congolese government provided HELP with three wooded islands on the Conkouati Lagoon, 180 km north of Pointe-Noire.
+Thus, was born the Sanctuary Conkouati.

-In November 1996, five chimpanzees were set free in a zone known as the "Triangle", a forested area within the Conkouati-Douli National Park.
-This zone was generously provided by the Congolese government.
-This activity represents the first ever release of a group of chimpanzees into their natural environment.
+In November of 1996, five chimpanzees were released to the Triangle, a forested area within the Conkouati-Douli National Park, provided by the Congolese government.
+This was later deemed as the first successful release of chimpanzees in their natural habitat ever made.

 Choupette portant un collier emetteur